-- Allegations of undue influence i.e. that the testator or person who made the will, was coerced by somebody into making the will in a certain way.
+- Allegations of undue influence i.e. that the testator or person who made the Will, was coerced by somebody into making the will in a certain way.

-- Allegations of inadequate capacity to make a will i.e. where evidence is available, medical or otherwise, that somebody did not have appropriate mental capacity to make a will.
+- Allegations of inadequate capacity to make a Will i.e. where evidence is available, medical or otherwise, that somebody did not have appropriate mental capacity to make a Will.

-- Where the will itself is not "under attack" but promissory estoppel arises i.e. where someone claims that he/she was promised the property and relied on that promise, to his/her detriment, but then finds later that a will states otherwise.
+- Where the Will itself is not "under attack" but promissory estoppel arises i.e. where someone claims that he/she was promised the property and relied on that promise, to his/her detriment, but then finds later that a Will states otherwise.

 There is a restriction on the discretion of the testator to dispose of their property as they wish.
 A surviving spouse is entitled to one half of the estate where there are no children or one third of the estate where the testator died leaving children.
-Thus if a surviving spouse has been left less than this, they have a right to challenge the terms of the will and insist upon the satisfaction of their particular share.
+Thus, if a surviving spouse has been left less than this, they have a right to challenge the terms of the will and can insist upon the allocation of their particular share.